KILTprotocol/spec-ext-credential-api/readme.md

 not the keypairs of real identities.

-The private keys are still needed to sign certain types of messages, they should be removed from the RAM after the message is signed.
+The private keys are still needed to sign certain types of messages, but they should be removed from the RAM after the message has been signed.